On the Sample Efficiency of Inverse Dynamics Models for Semi-Supervised Imitation Learning: Experiments

 \subsubsection{Training Details}

 In ProcGen environments, $\obs$ and $\nobs$ are RGB frames and $\act$ is a discrete action.
 We use the data and learning setup from LAPO~\cite{schmidt2024learning}, relying on IMPALA-CNNs~\cite{espeholt2018impala} followed by a fully-connected action decoder with hidden sizes (128, 128) to implement BC, IDM labeling, LAPO and LAPO+.
 We still train the action decoder (end-to-end with the backbone) during BC and IDM labeling for parity.
 We use a learning rate of 2e-4 (except for LAPO/LAPO+ stage 1 where we use 3e-4), a piecewise linear schedule, a batch size of $\min\{128, |\DL|\}$ (or 128 if only $\DU$ is used) and the Adam optimizer.
 To ensure a fair comparison, we make sure the total number of training steps across all stages sums to 120,000 for all methods.
 Specifically, we use 120,000 steps for BC, 60,000/60,000 steps for the two stages of IDM labeling, 50,000/60,000/10,000 steps for the three LAPO stages, and 50,000/10,000/60,000 steps for the three LAPO+ stages.
+During policy learning stages, we rollout the policy every 500 steps and average the return over 64 episodes, keeping the maximum episodic return achieved during training for Figure~\ref{fig:lapo_procgen}.

 For latent action policies, we do not retrain LAPO stage 1 for each seed and instead use the same stage 1 models (one for each environment) for all downstream LAPO and LAPO+ runs.
 We reuse the quantization hyperparameters from \cite{schmidt2024learning} for LAPO stage 1.
 While LAPO originally included one additional frame of pre-transition context for the LIDM, we do not include any pre-transition context to simplify the comparison between IDM-based methods and BC.